UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

 std::cout << odds[0] << ' ' << odds[odds.size() - 1] << std::endl;
 ```

-This will print the first and last elements of a list:
+This will print the first and last elements of a vector:

 ```text
 1 15
 ```

-We can replace elements within a specific part of the list (note that in C++, indexes
+We can replace elements within a specific part of the vector (note that in C++,
-start at 0):
+indexes start at 0):

 ```cpp
 odds[6] = 13;